erikkristoferanderson/ekand.github.io/about.md

 title: About
 ---

-# Hello and welcome to my blog!
+# Hello and welcome to my webpage!

-This blog is here to chronicle my data science journey.
+This website exists to collect various things I've done online, and to host a blog about my exploits.

+For my youtube videos, [see here](https://www.youtube.com/channel/UCkWlNrTU1a8t7lKCkqesn9A).

+For some art I once made, [see here](https://ekristoferanderson.wordpress.com/).

 If you're looking for my Github repos, please [click here](https://github.com/ekand).
-To contanct me, try [erik@ekand.io](mailto:erik@ekand.io).
+To contanct me, try [erik.kristofer.anderson@gmail.com](mailto:erik.kristofer.anderson@gmail.com).
 You may also want to check out my [LinkedIn Profile](https://www.linkedin.com/in/ekand/).

+# Theme information

 Below is some information about the theme I'm using.